bradduthie/blog/_posts/2017-04-02-pointers-in-c-for-scientists.md

 memory using `free` when it is no longer needed to avoid a [memory leak](https://en.wikipedia.org/wiki/Memory_leak).

-Note how there are five elements in the array, but the last element in the array is `*(pointer_1 + 4)` because the array effectively starts at `*(pointer + 0)`.
+Note how there are six elements in the array, but the last element in the array is `*(pointer_1 + 5)` because the array effectively starts at `*(pointer + 0)`.
 Hence, arrays in C are [zero indexed](https://en.wikipedia.org/wiki/Zero-based_numbering); the first element starts with zero and ends with a value of one less than the